aawc/HowSecurityKeysWork/README.md

 Here's what you would do:

 1. Open ```www.google.com/mail```
-1. You are asked to login into your account.
+1. You are asked to login into your Google account.
 1. You enter your username.
 1. You enter your password.
 1. You are logged in.

 ![Google Login Page](GoogleLoginPageSmall.png)

 *Scenario 1: Google Login Page*

 Now consider another scenario.
 You cousin Vinny sends you an email that contains